 Artboards are essential for creating artwork in Adobe Illustrator.
-I’ve been doing graphic design for nine years, working on different design software like Photoshop and InDesign, I would say that manipulating workflow in Illustrator is the easiest and most flexible.
+I’ve been doing graphic design for over ten years, working on different design software like Photoshop and InDesign, I would say that manipulating workflow in Illustrator is the easiest and most flexible.

 Ready to discover?

 - Why You Should Use Artboards in Adobe Illustrator

 - Artboard Tool (Quick Guide)

 - How to Add Artboards in Adobe Illustrator

 - How to Save Artboards in Adobe Illustrator

 Why You Should Use Artboards in Adobe Illustrator

 So, what’s great about Artboards?
 As I briefly mentioned earlier, it’s flexible and easy to manipulate artboards in Illustrator, so you can adjust them to best fit your design.
 Artboards are also important for saving your design.